Mastering Pistol Consistency with an optic and without

 Frequently Asked Questions

-What is the main risk of relying too heavily on red dot sights for defensive shooting?
+What is the main risk associated with relying heavily on red dot sights?

 Related News